Liquefied Natural Gas (LNG)

 Electrification Concerns

-This briefing note provides evidence as to why LNG expansion is an unfavourable decision for B.C.
 Expanding our export capacity will lock in reliance on fossil fuel infrastructure for decades to come, render our climate targets unreachable, exacerbate the unnatural disasters already harming British Columbians, raise domestic gas prices once exporting begins, and accentuate health issues due to fossil gas extraction.
-The B.C. government should not permit or financially support any further expansion of LNG.

 That the B.C. government does not permit or financially support any further expansion of LNG due to: